Revolutionary Communist Party, USA: History

-1960s–1970s
+Bay Area Revolutionary Union

-In early 1968, Avakian, Leibel Bergman, H. Bruce Franklin, Stephen Charles Hamilton and a score or so others—comprising both veterans of the Communist Party USA and Bay Area radicals based in Palo Alto, Berkeley, and San Francisco, formed the Bay Area Revolutionary Union (BARU).
-Among the BARU's first tasks was to challenge the Maoist Progressive Labor Party (PLP) over its positions on the Black Panther Party, the Chinese Cultural Revolution and the direction of Maoism.
+In early 1968, Avakian, Leibel Bergman, H. Bruce Franklin, Stephen Charles Hamilton, and a score or so others—comprising both veterans of the Communist Party USA and Bay Area radicals based in Palo Alto, Berkeley, and San Francisco—formed the Bay Area Revolutionary Union (BARU).
+Among the BARU's first tasks was to challenge the Maoist Progressive Labor Party's (PLP) positions on the Black Panther Party, the Chinese Cultural Revolution, and the direction of Maoism.
 The early RU joined with the Revolutionary Youth Movement faction in the Students for a Democratic Society (SDS) in opposing PLP's role in SDS at its national convention in Chicago in 1969.
-The resulting split led to PL controlling the SDS name, while RYM split into two factions.
+The resulting split led to PLP controlling the SDS name, while RYM split into two factions.

+The RU organized on a revolutionary anti-revisionist Marxist–Leninist and Maoist party line, with emphasis on the Black liberation struggle and the liberation of all colonized peoples in and outside the United States.
+This political philosophy was elaborated in the 1969 pamphlet The Red Papers (later known as Red Papers I, after subsequent publications).

-In 1971, Franklin led a more militant faction of BARU out the organization to join Venceremos.
+In 1971, Franklin led a more militant faction of BARU out of the organization to join Venceremos.
 The RU continued to expand, uniting collectives across the country and becoming a national organization with the long-term goal to form a new communist party.
 The new nationwide structure induced BARU to change its name to simply the Revolutionary Union (RU).
 Avakian was elected to the central committee of the RU shortly thereafter.
 The RCP claims that of the various groups coming out of SDS, it was the first to seriously attempt to develop itself at the theoretical level, with the publication of Red Papers 1.
 In 1974, RU started publication of its newspaper Revolution (renamed Revolutionary Worker, and adopting a weekly format in 1979).

 In 1973, the anti-war group Vietnam Veterans Against the War (VVAW) entered into reforms after the end of the Vietnam War, including an explicitly anti-imperialist stance and opening its membership to civilians.
-During this period, the RU became a popular faction within the VVAW, reaching its peak in 1975, when the RU-controlled national office voted to remove members, expel chapters and place the organization into ideological uniformity.
-After the integration, RU reconstituted itself as the Revolutionary Communist Party (RCP).
+During this period, the RU became a popular faction within the VVAW, and RU members gained influential positions in the VVAW, including in the national council.
+This reached its peak in 1975, when the RU-controlled national office voted to remove members, expel chapters and place the organization into ideological uniformity.
+They later voted to dissolve themselves into the Revolutionary Union.

+A reconstituted group of non-Marxist members of the Vietnam Veterans Against the War filed and won a lawsuit prohibiting the RU-dominated group from using the VVAW name, logos and materials.
+Deep animosity persists between the two organizations.
+The RU organization was renamed Vietnam Veterans Against the War Anti-Imperialist (VVAW-AI).